-5.4.3 Collecting an IPMB Trace in Board Trace Mode
+5.4.3 Collecting an IPMI Trace in Board Trace Mode

-If some board in the shelf supports IPMB board trace mode, the trace daemon can be used as a bridge between the board and the trace analyzer application.
-To support this mode, the target IPM controller must be specifically configured to begin tracing its IPMB when a SOL session is established to a certain payload instance number and send IPMB trace packets in the appropriate format over the SOL session while the session is open; when the session closes, the controller stops tracing IPMB.
+If some board in the shelf supports an HPM.2 IPMI trace facility, the trace daemon can be used as a bridge between the board and the trace analyzer application.
+To support this mode, the target IPM controller must be specifically configured to begin tracing the specified IPMI messaging interfaces when an RMCP+ session with the HPM.2 IPMI Trace Payload is established to a certain payload instance number and send IPMI trace packets in the appropriate format over the RMCP+ session while the session is open; when the session closes, the controller stops tracing IPMI messaging.

-In this mode, the trace daemon, instead of collecting the IPMB trace locally on the Shelf Manager, establishes a SOL session with the target board and forwards the data received over this session, to the trace analyzer (in controlled mode), or stores it in a file (in unattended mode).
+In this mode, the trace daemon, instead of collecting the IPMI trace locally on the Shelf Manager, establishes a RMCP+ session (with the HPM.2 IPMI Trace Payload) with the target board and forwards the data received over this session, to the trace analyzer (in controlled mode), or stores it in a file (in unattended mode).

-For example, the following command line can be used to start the trace daemon in the board trace mode with the board the IP address of which is 192.168.1.149.
-The data are sent in binary format and the payload instance number 2 is used.
+For example, the following command line can be used to start the trace daemon in the board trace mode with a board that has the IP address 192.168.1.149.
+The specified channel mask instructs the IPM controller to trace the IPMB-0 and IPMB-L buses.
 The trace daemon operates in controlled mode.

-daemon -f ipmb_traced -c -w -b 192.168.1.149 -i 2
+daemon -f ipmb\traced -c -w -b 192.168.1.149 -m 0x81